LiemDQ/LiemDQ.github.io/content/projects.md

 [Ariel](/doc/Ariel_PDR.pdf) was a proposed 300,000 ft apogee liquid engine rocket that would have been, at the time, the first student-researched-and-designed liquid rocket to breach the Karman line.
 Due to manpower and schedule restrictions, Ariel was shelved after the preliminary design stage, thereby joining a long, illustrious list of aerospace vehicle concepts that get cancelled before ever seeing the light of day.

 # Characterization of metal oxide water splitting catalysts
-In undergrad, I worked in an research lab where we produced and characterized cathodes for the hydrogen evolution reaction, a.k.a. water splitting for green hydrogen production.
+In undergrad, I worked in a [research lab](http://electrochem.mcgill.ca/electrochem.mcgill.ca/index.html) where we produced and characterized cathodes for the hydrogen evolution reaction, a.k.a. water splitting for green hydrogen production.
 Our motivation was to determine to what extent adding iridium to nickel-molybdenum oxides would improve their electrocatalytic performance.
 Iridium is a very good water splitting catalyst, but is very expensive; molydenum and nickel are much cheaper but are less effective.

 ![Tafel polarization curves](/img/tafel.png "Tafel polarization curves for some of the samples we tested.")